 Abstract

 This study evaluated the allocative efficiency of swamp rice producers in Imo State, Nigeria.
-The specific objectives of the study were to; determine the costs and returns associated with swamp rice production, measure the allocative efficiency of resource use in swamp rice production.
+The specific objectives of the study were to determine the costs and returns associated with swamp rice production, measure the allocative efficiency of resource use in swamp rice production.
 Data were collected using structured and validated questionnaire from 102 swamp rice farmers in Imo State.
 Data were analyzed using inferential statistics.
 Results showed that the net returnof swamp rice farmers was N81,595 per hectare with a return on naira spent of 23.75% or N23.75.
 The allocative efficiency indices estimated showed that all the resources were inefficiently allocated in all the production systems.
 While some resources like seed, agrochemicals and depreciation were underutilized others likelabour, fertilizer and land were over utilized.
 Furthermore, there is need to bring in more land under rice cultivation for improvement of the rice production.

 Key Words: Allocative, Rice, Swamp, Production, Efficiency